-Rank Ignorance has been added to your bookmarks.
+Rank Ignorance has been saved

 The intent of performance rankings is to identify which companies have demonstrated exemplary performance.
 But to understand the relative performance of individual companies, we must strip away the influence of factors that obscure the contributions of firm-level attributes.
 Otherwise, it is nearly inevitable that we will derive general principles from what are fundamentally idiosyncratic and context-specific practices.